LinfengTonyHan/Value_Directed_Remembering-tDCS/README.md

 Direct supervisor: Dr. Jesse Rissman, Dept. of Psychology, UCLA.

-The ***Experimental_Programs*** folder contains the scripts written for the experimental sessions (written in MATLAB Psychtoolbox).
+The ***Experiment_Programs*** folder contains the scripts written for the experimental sessions (written in MATLAB Psychtoolbox).
 Note that all scripts were not written in the **function** format because global variables do not work fine with MATLAB R2012b.
 The ***Data_Analysis*** folder contains the analysis codes for the data.
 We used the ROC Toolbox (Koen et al., 2016) to accomplish the ROC analysis.

 Please contact Linfeng Han (Tony):linfenghan98@gmail.com for any questions or comments.
 Thank you for all your feedback on our project!